-My first laptop was a gift from my Dad, he purchased it and presented it to me fait accompli.
-I had no say about the brand or the specs but hey it worked and it was a gift so who was I to look a gift horse in the mouth.
-I learned to love my faithful 14" Compac and we had good times and bad times together.
+My first laptop was a gift from my Dad.
+He purchased it and presented it to me, fait accompli.
+I had no say about the brand or the specs but hey, it worked and it was a gift, so who was I to look a gift horse in the mouth.
+I learned to love my faithful 14" Compac.
+We had good times and bad times together.

-Now considering my prior experience with midnight bandits and hp envys I was understandably apprehensive about my new purchase; but seriously what are the odds?
-I mean lightening doesn't strike twice in the same spot, right?
+Now considering my prior experience with midnight bandits and HP envys I was understandably apprehensive about my new purchase; but seriously what are the odds?
+I mean lightning doesn't strike twice in the same spot, right?
 RIGHT?
 Wrong... to an extent.

 Another generous soul attempted to deprive me of my newly acquired possession via a window at night.
 Luckily my Envy survived the larceny attempt and the aspiring felon had to make do with my Blackberry and beloved digital camera.

-Now don't get me wrong I'm grateful my laptop was stolen but I can't help feeling like hp envy and me are a bad combination.
-I miss my Phone dearly particularly as I'm no position to buy a new one any time soon (excuse me, I just bought a laptop? money does not grow on trees you know) and don't get me started on the information I lost with the Phone and Camera (Yes, I know I should have backed up My Info, I meant to, just wasn't expecting to lose the dratted phone so sue me).
+Now don't get me wrong I'm grateful my laptop wasn't stolen but I can't help feeling like HP envy and me are a bad combination.
+I miss my Phone dearly, particularly as I'm no position to buy a new one any time soon (excuse me, I just bought a laptop? money does not grow on trees you know) and don't get me started on the information I lost with the Phone and Camera (Yes, I know I should have backed up My Info, I meant to, just wasn't expecting to lose the dratted phone, so sue me).
 I guess the curse still remains though it may have changed in form.